pragma-/Plang/README.md

     > fn add(a, b) a + b; print(type(add));
      Function (Any, Any) -> Any

-Plang will infer, at run-time, the types of its parameters and return value from the types of the arguments passed to it and the value returned.
+This tells Plang to infer the types of its parameters from the types of the arguments passed, and the type of its return value from the type of the value being returned.

     > fn add(a, b) a + b; add(3, 4)
      7